BR Standard Class 9F 92220 Evening Star: Preservation

 Evening Star remained in operation into the 1980s and is one of nine surviving 9Fs.
 From July 1973 it operated on the Keighley & Worth Valley Railway, moving to the National Railway Museum, York in May 1975.
 In 1986 it was loaned to the North Yorkshire Moors Railway and in 1989 to the West Somerset Railway.
 Since withdrawal, it has been a static exhibit at the National Railway Museum.

 After a brief period displayed at the National Railway Museum Shildon, the engine returned to its birthplace, Swindon Works, on 3 September 2008.
 Evening Star remained on display for two years at the Swindon Steam Railway Museum to celebrate its 50th anniversary.
-It returned to York in 2010, whilst the GWR locomotive No. 4003 Lode Star took its place at Swindon.
+It returned to the National Railway Museum in 2010, whilst the GWR locomotive No. 4003 Lode Star took its place at Swindon.